NgoHoangNhatMinh/tp/docs/UserGuide.md

 Format: `p-delete INDEX`

-* Deletes the prescription whose position is at the provided index from the list of prescriptions after a `p-view`
+* Deletes the prescription whose position is at the provided index from the list of prescriptions after a `p-view` or `p-list`
 * Can only be used if a list of prescriptions is displayed

 Examples: